All About Immunizations

 Dear Parents,

-On Thursday, September 26th, our school will conduct an emergency drill.
+This week, our school will conduct an emergency drill.
 This drill will focus on the General Response Protocols (GRP) for an Evacuation.

 Please use the GRP Summary Guide (https://www.schools.nyc.gov/school-life/safe-schools/emergency-readiness) to discuss our responses with your child in advance of this drill.